acedmicabhishek/acedmicabhishek/README.md

 ---

 ### 🌟 About Me
-I'm Abhishek Anand, also known as Abhis, a passionate **Computer Science Student** from India.
-With a sharp interest in **low-level programming, compiler design, and system development**.
+I'm Abhishek Anand, also known as Abhis, a passionate **Computer Science Student** from India, with a sharp interest in **low-level programming, compiler design, system development, and game engine development**.

 - 📍 **Location:** India
 - 📚 **Currently in Semester:** 5